comp426-2022-fall/final-project-group14/docs/roles.md

 Guning Shen will be the database lead and ensure the functionality of the database.

+Since Encounter 2 also uses the database, Wenjin Huang will also check for the functionality of our database to ensure that it works for the whole project.

 ## Design Lead

 Guning Shen will be the design lead.